ZakiZtraki/AndruinoBeginner/content/lessons/day10/lesson.md

 ## Activity 5 – Introduction to multiplexing (advanced)

 Driving multiple digits individually would consume seven pins per digit.
 Instead, we can **multiplex** the displays: all segment pins (a–g) are shared, and each digit has its own common cathode or anode pin.
 We rapidly turn each digit on and off in sequence, updating the segments to show its value.
-Because the refresh happens faster than human vision, all digits appear lit at once.
-The Jameco tutorial notes that multiplexing requires only two additional pins per extra digit【820333238483188†L93-L99】 and demonstrates a simple two‑digit circuit.
+Because the refresh happens faster than human vision, all digits appear lit at once ([Seven‑segment display](https://en.wikipedia.org/wiki/Seven-segment_display)).

 Here’s a simplified overview: